Johnston Atoll: Airfield

-During World War II Johnston Atoll was used as a refueling base for submarines, and also as an aircraft refueling stop for American bombers transiting the Pacific Ocean, including the Boeing B-29 Enola Gay.
+During World War II, Johnston Atoll was used as a refueling base for submarines and also as an aircraft refueling stop for American bombers transiting the Pacific Ocean, including the Boeing B-29 Enola Gay.
 By 1944, the atoll was one of the busiest air transport terminals in the Pacific.
 Air Transport Command aeromedical evacuation planes stopped at Johnston en route to Hawaii.
-Following V-J Day on August 14, 1945, Johnston Atoll saw the flow of men and aircraft that had been coming from the mainland into the Pacific turn around.
+Following V-J Day on August 14, 1945, Johnston Atoll saw the flow of men and aircraft coming from the mainland into the Pacific turn around.
 By 1947, over 1,300 B-29 and B-24 bombers had passed through the Marianas, Kwajalein, Johnston Island, and Oahu en route to Mather Field and civilian life.

 Following World War II, Johnston Atoll Airport was used commercially by Continental Air Micronesia, touching down between Honolulu and Majuro.
-When aircraft landed, soldiers surrounded the aircraft and passengers were not allowed to leave the aircraft.
-Aloha Airlines also made weekly scheduled flights to the island carrying civilian and military personnel; in the 1990s there were flights almost daily, and some days saw up to three arrivals.
+When the aircraft landed, soldiers surrounded the aircraft, and passengers were not allowed to leave the aircraft.
+Aloha Airlines also made weekly scheduled flights to the island carrying civilian and military personnel.
+In the 1990s, there were flights almost daily.
+Some days saw up to three arrivals.
 Just before movement of the chemical munitions to Johnston Atoll, the Surgeon General, Public Health Service, reviewed the shipment and the Johnston Atoll storage plans.
-His recommendations caused the Secretary of Defense in December 1970 to issue instructions suspending missile launches and all non-essential aircraft flights.
-As a result, Air Micronesia service was immediately discontinued, and missile firings were terminated with the exception of two 1975 satellite launches deemed critical to the island's mission.
+His recommendations caused the Secretary of Defense to issue instructions in December 1970 to suspend missile launches and all non-essential aircraft flights.
+As a result, Air Micronesia's service was immediately discontinued, and missile firings were terminated, except for two 1975 satellite launches deemed critical to the island's mission.

-There were many times when the runway was needed for emergency landings for both civil and military aircraft.
-When the runway was decommissioned, it could no longer be used as a potential emergency landing place when planning flight routes across the Pacific Ocean.
+There were many times when the runway was needed for emergency landings for civil and military aircraft.
+When the runway was decommissioned, it could no longer be a potential emergency landing place when planning flight routes across the Pacific Ocean.
 As of 2003, the airfield at Johnston Atoll consisted of an unmaintained closed single 9000 ft asphalt/concrete runway 5/23, a parallel taxiway, and a large paved ramp along the southeast side of the runway.